Seven Holy Founders of the Servite Order

 There are many reasons to join a group.
-To quilt, play soccer, travel, learn a language, or meet new friends.
-We do things in a group that we would never do alone, or at least we do them better.
+To quilt, play soccer, learn chess, travel, or meet new friends.
+We accomplish personal goals in a group that we would never accomplish alone.
 Groups create positive peer pressure for their members to show up on time, read the book, do the exercise, or complete the task assigned.
 When we join a group we are freely creating obligations for ourselves, because we know, deep down, that accountability to others encourages fidelity to our own obligations.

 After the members of the Confraternity experienced mystical visions of the Virgin Mary, there was nothing left to do except abandon their worldly concerns, set aside money for their families to live without their help, and flee the busy city for a solitary life in the nearby mountains.
 The Seven fasted, prayed, and lived lives of such extreme austerity that a visiting cardinal admonished them to stop living like dogs.
 Over time they adopted a rule, accepted new recruits, elected leaders, and spread throughout Italy and beyond.
 They eventually took the name of the Order of Servants of the Blessed Virgin Mary, also known as the Servants of Mary, or Servites.

-The Seven Holy Founders were especially devoted to the seven sorrows of Mary, and the Servites were instrumental in the Feast of Our Lady of Sorrows becoming part of the Church’s calendar on September 15th.
-The sorrow of Mary, the sword that pierced her heart, the tears she shed when witnessing Our Lord’s passion and death, motivated the Seven Holy Founders to promote devotion to Mary under this title.
-Mary was strong, and stood at the foot of the cross.
+The Seven Holy Founders were especially devoted to the Seven Sorrows of Mary, and the Servites were instrumental in the Feast of Our Lady of Sorrows becoming part of the Church’s calendar on September 15.
+The Sorrows of Mary, the sword that pierced her heart, the tears she shed when witnessing Our Lord’s passion and death, motivated the Seven Holy Founders to promote devotion to Mary under this title.
+Mary was strong and stood at the foot of the cross.
 But she was also a mom who loved her boy.
 So she had a heavy heart that continually pondered what His suffering meant.
-We unite in joy at Christ’s resurrection on Easter, and join with Mary’s sorrow just days before.
-The emotions of Scripture become the emotions of those who read it, and those who live it in the liturgy and devotions of the Church.
+We unite in joy at Christ’s resurrection on Easter and join with Mary’s sorrow just days before.
+The emotions of Scripture become the emotions of those who read it and those who live it in the liturgy and devotions of the Church.